Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 2.12.0 =
+* Fixed regression where media duplication occured and/or related item ids were not changed when cloning items.
+This release majorly changes the handling of related items while cloning, from this release onwards only the items directly sent for cloning (including cloning one or two levels deep) should be cloned, without any related submissions.

 = 2.11.5 =
 * Cloned submissions are excluded from status check background job.
 This change fixes cloned submissions changing status from completed to failed after time passes